jku/repository-playground/playground/README.md

 ### Repository template

-Status: partially implemented in the playground-template project.
+Status: Implemented in the playground-template project.
+Workflows include
-* Currently only contains signing event workflow
+* signing-event
+* snapshot
+* version-bumps

+These are likely to still be changed:
+* KMS authentication will possibly move inside the actions
+* there may be a configuration file like `.github/playground.ini` that the actions can use to lookup e.g. KMS configuration

 See [https://github.com/jku/playground-template]